skalpin/skalpin.github.io/_posts/2016-4-13-Installing-Ubuntu-on-Windows-10.md

 # Get Excited

-Because I'm a Windows .NET developer by day and a wanna be Ubuntu developer by night this new feature in Windows 10 is especially exciting for me so what am I supposed to do besides write a new blog article about it.
+Because I'm a Windows .NET developer by day and a wannabe Ubuntu developer by night this new feature in Windows 10 is especially exciting for me so what am I supposed to do besides write a new blog article about it.